tmoesl/tmoesl/README.md

 💡 MIT Professional Development in Data Science and Machine Learning

 💡 Google and HarvardX Certificates in Data Analytics and SQL Database Management

+📈 Tableau Desktop Specialist

 🤝 Open for professional collaboration